-Current policy states that a lender may capitalize unsubsidized interest that accrues during periods of inschool status, grace, authorized deferment, and authorized forbearance.
+Current policy states that a lender may capitalize unsubsidized interest that accrues during periods of inschool status or grace and periods of authorized deferment or authorized forbearance.
 Current policy does not expressly permit the capitalization of interest on a PLUS loan from the date of the first disbursement to the date that repayment begins.